nojronatron/city-explorer/README.md

 1. Clone this repository.
 1. NPM version should be 8 or greater.
 1. node version 14 `nvm user 14`
-1. Run `npm -i` to download dependencies.
+1. Run `npm -install` to download dependencies.
 1. ...Do a little dance, drink a little water...

 ## Architecture